andrepucas/lp2_4XGame_p2_2022/README.md

 This repository implements different playable units that move around the map and can harvest its resources, in turns.

-Below, we'll revisits the main concepts from Phase 1, highlighting improvements and all new features.
+Below, we'll revisit the main concepts from Phase 1, highlighting improvements and all new features.

 [**`• CODE ARCHITECTURE •`**](#code-architecture) [**`• METADATA •`**](#metadata)